 The worst is the superlative form of bad.
 It is irregular (bad – worse – the worst).

-To talk about experiences, superlatives are often used with ever + present perfect tense (see “Beyond the basics” in next column).
+To talk about experiences, superlatives are often used with ever + present perfect tense (see “Beyond the basics” below).

 The superlative of adjectives with one syllable is formed by adding -est: (high → the highest; safe → the safest; wet → the wettest).